How to Protect Your Mental Health when Employers Ghost during the Job Search

 Stock Photo by Edward Jenner

-There are deeper reasons why ghosting happens in the job hunting process, and we need to talk about that.
-Let’s break down why employer ghosting happens during the job search and how applicants can protect their mental health when/if ghosting happens.
-And, if you’re on a hiring team, we’ll also look at ways to better communicate with candidates — not only to put them at ease in the hiring process — but to also show your organization’s attention to the impact of the job application impact on mental health.
+In this article, I'll address both job seekers and employers.
+We'll explore why employer ghosting happens and how applicants can protect their mental health if they experience ghosting.
+Additionally, if you’re part of a hiring team, we’ll discuss ways to communicate more effectively with candidates — not only to make them feel more comfortable during the hiring process but also to highlight why your company should consider the emotional impact of the application experience.

 Why Ghosting Has Become So Common in this Job Market